Would you like to see what we have written on a subject? Use the search below.

 What did these God-opposers believe?
 "Who is a liar but the one who denies that Jesus is the Christ?
 This is the antichrist, the one who denies the Father and the Son" [1 John 2:22].
 The characteristic of these people is believing/teaching false doctrine concerning Jesus as Messiah and the relationship of Jesus with the Father.

-Also note, the context does not allow this to refer to a single individual [especially a future one].
-Anyone who holds the above beliefs is an anti-christ.
-John stated that many of were alive during his own lifetime.
-They have been a Satanic hindrance to the church down through the ages even to the present day.
+Also, note the context does not allow this to refer to a single individual [especially a future one].
+Anyone who holds the above beliefs is an antichrist.
+John stated that many of them were alive during his lifetime.
+They have been a Satanic hindrance to the church down through the ages, even to the present day.
 They are literally "against Christ."

 John again confirms this interpretation in 1 John 4:3.
 "And every spirit that does not confess Jesus is not from God; and this is the spirit of antichrist, of which you have heard that it is coming, and now is already in the world [NAS].

-Notice that the spirit of anti-christ is identified by what it believes/teaches about Jesus.
-Specifically this spirit denies that Jesus came in the flesh [1 John 4:2; 2 John 7].
-Also, John said very plainly that this evil spirit was already in the world as he was writing.
+Notice that the spirit of antichrist is identified by what it believes/teaches about Jesus.
+Specifically, this spirit denies that Jesus came in the flesh [1 John 4:2; 2 John 7].
+Also, John said plainly that this evil spirit was already in the world as he wrote.

 The last time anti-christ is mentioned is in 2 John 7.
 "For many deceivers have gone out into the world, those who do not acknowledge Jesus Christ as coming in the flesh.
 This is the deceiver and the antichrist" [NAS].

-Some may say that because three out of the five references to anti-christ say 'the' anti-christ; it must be referring to a specific individual.
-Not all versions say 'the'.
-The King James Version does not once say 'the anti-christ'.
+Some may say that because three of the five references to anti-christ say 'the' anti-christ, it must refer to a specific individual.
+Not all versions say 'the.'
+The King James Version does not once say 'the anti-christ.'

 Let's see how two other versions put it.
 "I say, therefore, that any man who refuses to acknowledge the Father and the Son is the antichrist" [ 1 John 2:22, Phillips].
 "Any such person is the deceiver and the antichrist" [2 John 7, NIV].
-Scripture plainly states that any person who denies Jesus came in the flesh is the anti-christ.
+Scripture plainly states that anyone who denies Jesus came in the flesh is the antichrist.
 All five references forbid this word to refer to one specific individual.

-For those who still persist, John teaches that the anti-christ was alive when he was writing nearly 2,000 years ago.
-If he is a specific person and is alive now or will be in the future, then he has been living for almost 2,000 years!
-No human being would qualify.
-The only person who could, would be Satan.
-However, considering the Scriptures above, I don't think even that interpretation is allowed.
+For those who persist, John teaches that the anti-christ was alive when he was writing nearly 2,000 years ago.
+If he is a specific person and is alive now or will be in the future, he has lived for almost 2,000 years!
+No human being would qualify—the only person who could, would be Satan.
+However, considering the Scriptures above, I don't think that interpretation is allowed.

-Why then do some people believe the anti-christ is a future evil world ruler?
+Why do some people believe the anti-christ is a future evil world ruler?
 They do so because they connect it with the Beast of Revelation and the Prince of Dan.
 9:26.
-Given John's definition of 'anti-christ' there is no biblical reason for such a connection.
+Given John's definition of 'anti-christ,' there is no biblical reason for such a connection.

 You might like these